Manmadedrummer/Morza-Island-Araxia-Server/README.md

 Special thanks to the others that helped me get this off the ground and helping along the way.
-- Volek, Houston, Ragestriker, Xonxy, and Veggie.
+- Volek, Houston, Ragestriker, Cronus, Xonxy, and Veggie.

 ### Teleport Commands
 <small>Map ID for custom zones: 5000</small>